conda-forge/prefect-feedstock/README.md

 Prefect is a workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
-Users organize `Tasks` into `Flows`, and Prefect takes care of the rest.
+Users organize their python code into `Tasks` and `Flows`, and Prefect takes care of the rest.

 Current build status